Bund Deutscher Frauenvereine: Wilhelmine period

-Weimar period
+Nazi period

-The Nazi rise to power, in 1933, led to their with the assertion of control over women's associations.
-Such groups involving communists or socialists were forbidden, and members were arrested or even assassinated in rare cases.
+In 1933, the Nazis rose to power, and asserted control over women's associations.
+Groups involving communists or socialists were forbidden, and members were arrested or even assassinated in rare cases.
 All associations were asked to turn in Jewish members, including the Union of Protestant Women, the Association for Home and Countryside, the Union of German Colonial Women, and the Union of Queen Louise.
-But soon, the majority of the organizations disbanded or chose among themselves to disappear, like the BDF which dissolved in 1933 to avoid being controlled.
+Soon enough, however, the majority of the organizations were either forcibly destroyed or decided internally to disband, like the BDF which dissolved itself in 1933 to avoid being controlled.
 Some of the affiliated associations joined the Deutsches Frauenwerk.

 Membership

 Membership steadily grew in the first twenty years: